joker-registrar/joker-whmcs/readme.txt

 Setup -> Products/Services -> Domain Registrars

-Pick "Joker.com" form the list, "Activate" the plugin, and enter your Joker.com Reseller's credentials - the same you are using for DMAPI.
+Pick "Joker.com" from the list, "Activate" the plugin, and enter your Joker.com Reseller's credentials - the same you are using for DMAPI.

 You also may choose to use the "TestMode" for dry run, or to use the free Joker.com nameservers as a default for new domains.
 Once activated, you may always change these settings by clicking on "Configure".